 When using lemon balm extract in cream form, research shows that the intervals between herpes breakouts become longer, the healing period shortens and the symptoms, such as itching and burning, seem to decrease.
-(18) Interestingly, because of the way that lemon balm works to achieve this, there is no risk of a resistance to the herpes virus forming after repeated uses.
-(19) The same results seem to exist when using lemon balm essential oil.
-(20)
+Interestingly, because of the way that lemon balm works to achieve this, studies point to no risk of a resistance to the herpes virus forming after repeated uses.

 6. Powerful antioxidant and anti-inflammatory

-Lemon balm can help to fight free radical damage in ways that may prove to be remarkable in natural medicine.
+This herb can help fight free radical damage in ways that may prove to be remarkable in natural medicine.

-Lemon balm may also protect against neurodegenerative disorders caused by overexposure to manganese.
-(26)
+Lemon balm may also protect against neurodegenerative disorders caused by overexposure to manganese, according to some research.